-After viewing your app’s page in an app store.
+- After viewing your app’s page in the app store.
 In this case, the number of downloads shows how attractive your app is.

-However, the number of downloads can be misleading in measuring your app’s success.
-Thanks to a marketing campaign, for instance, people may download your app but never use it or uninstall it right away.
+Note that the spark in your app's number of downloads doesn't mean you've won your users' trust.
+Thanks to an effective marketing campaign, for instance, people may download your app but never use it or uninstall it right away.

 4. Number of active users

-To know how many users continue to use your app after downloading it, track the number of daily active users (DAU), weekly active users (WAU), and monthly active users (MAU).
+To know how many users use your app after activating it, you can track the number of daily active users (DAU), weekly active users (WAU), and monthly active users (MAU).

 Who is an active user?
-According to Google Analytics, an active user is a user who has opened your mobile app and performed actions within it in the set time frame (a day, a week, or a month).
+According to the definition from Google Analytics, an active user is a user who has opened your mobile app and performed actions within it in the set time frame (a day, a week, or a month).
 Users can be called active when they regularly:

 You should determine what your users need to do to be active according to the specifics of your app.